 - Carry out repairs

-Find out what you can do to prepare your lawn for winter here.
+Find out what you can do to prepare your lawn for winter by looking at our seasonal lawn care calendar.

-You can still plant Tulips in November.
-Sow Sweet Peas at the beginning of the month in a greenhouse for an early display next year.
+You can also get a head start and sow Unwins Sweet Peas at the beginning of the month in a greenhouse for an early display next year.

 Feed the birds